 Over the past two years, businesses around the world have reevaluated their cleaning and sanitizing processes to keep people healthy and safe.
-The same is true when it comes to playgrounds at schools, in neighborhoods, and more.
+The same is true when it comes to playground sanitization at schools, in neighborhoods, and more.

 If you’re looking to improve your playground cleaning procedures, here’s everything you need to know about sanitizing playground equipment.